 | Continuing Education | 8 hours |

-Sheet Metal Workers in District of Columbia earn less than the national average.
+Sheet Metal Workers in District of Columbia earn a median salary of $75,417, which is less than the national average.
 Data from BLS OEWS May 2024.

 | Mean (average) | — / year |